nisarg78/Renewable_energy_project/README.md

 ## Overview
 This repository contains Python code for analyzing and modeling sustainable energy data.
 The code utilizes the pandas library for data manipulation, scikit-learn for machine learning tasks, and matplotlib for data visualization.
 The primary goal is to predict the renewable energy share in the total final energy consumption based on various features.
+Dataset is attach to this repo

 ## Getting Started
 To run the code, make sure you have Python installed on your machine.
 Additionally, install the required libraries by running the following command: